Written by Silje Moan, Chief Commercial Officer | 26 June 2022

 ICT adds value – internet connection enables it to do so

 More than ever, the maritime industry relies on information and communication technologies.
 ICT systems add value to the sector by connecting ships, ports and people.

 Digitalising your ship operations generates a range of data that helps you make better-informed operational decisions across your fleet.
 It lowers cost and improves vessel and environmental performance – while at the same time helping you meet ever-increasing customer expectations.
 Intelligent use of ICT gives you better shore-sea collaboration and the best possible business flow.

 In essence, ICT creates the competitive advantage you need to sustain your business in a global market.

-Ms Moan holds a Bachelor Degree in International Marketing and Management from BI.
+Ms Moan holds a Bachelor's Degree in International Marketing and Management from BI.
 After a short stint in the marketing industry, she came aboard Dualog in early 2000.
 From the very beginning, she has worked closely with the customers, focusing on enhancing the customer experience through all touchpoints.
-Currently, Ms Moan is the Chief Operating Officer of Dualog where she oversees and implements the organisation’s strategy and mission statement within the organisation.
+Currently, Ms Moan is the Chief Commercial Officer of Dualog where she oversees and implements the organisation’s strategy and mission statement within the organisation.
 Her responsibility spans maintaining and monitoring the operating environment to ensure that staffing levels, expectations and motivations are in place to fulfil organisational requirements, as well as ensure that sales, marketing, and support succeed.